rob006-software/flarum-lang-template/README.md

 **This is template for Flarum language pack.
-If you want o to use it, follow [these instructions](https://github.com/rob006-software/flarum-lang-template/wiki).**
+If you want to use it, follow [these instructions](https://github.com/rob006-software/flarum-lang-template/wiki).**

 ---------